FreezeWarp/freeze-messenger/README.md

 FreezeMessenger can "borrow" functionality from login servers, though the functionality is currently fairly limited.
 It is implemented as such:

--   authentication - Will always be provided by the login server.
+-   __authentication__ - Will always be provided by the login server.

--   userName - Will always be provided by the login server, even if only an email address.
+-   __userName__ - Will always be provided by the login server, even if only an email address.
 If a login server does not expose a userId, the userName will be used to make future queries to the login server.
 (If it does expose a userId, userName may be updated to reflect changes in the login server.)

--   userName formatting - May occasionally be provided by the login server.
+-   __userName formatting__ - May occasionally be provided by the login server.
 The login connector may be able to interpret this value from, e.g., group membership.
 Such functionality is not otherwise implemented by FreezeMessenger (i.e. it can be shown, but it can not be changed directly).

--   email - May or may not be provided by the login server.
+-   __email__ - May or may not be provided by the login server.
 If available, may be used to list user contact information and provide email updates to users (though such functionality is unlikely to be implemented anytime soon).

--   userGroups - The names of userGroups a user belongs to may be provided by a login server.
+-   __userGroups__ - The names of userGroups a user belongs to may be provided by a login server.
 While FreezeMessenger has plans to support its own userGroups, they will not be implemented until a future release.
 (Thus, userGroups cannot currently be created through FreezeMessenger under any circumstances, nor can userGroup membership change through FreezeMessenger.
 However, rooms can be permissioned by usergroups imported through login systems.)

--   avatar and/or profile - If available from login server, FreezeMessenger functionality will be disabled entirely (i.e. will only support reads).
+-   __avatar and/or profile__ - If available from login server, FreezeMessenger functionality will be disabled entirely (i.e. will only support reads).
 If not available from login server, will both be readable and writable by FreezeMessenger.

--   banned status - In rare cases, a login method may indicate that a user should be considered banned.
+-   __banned status__ - In rare cases, a login method may indicate that a user should be considered banned.

 In addition, the following site-wide features may be implemented using login system-provided data:

--   emoticons - The list of emoticons that are used in messages.
+-   __emoticons__ - The list of emoticons that are used in messages.

 Note that, at present, the following primary login systems are available:

--   PHPBB 3, which provides username formatting, email, usergroups, and avatar.
+-   __PHPBB 3__, which provides username formatting, email, usergroups, and avatar.
 It also provides emoticons.

--   vBulletin 3/4, which provides username formatting, email, usergroups, and avatar.
+-   __vBulletin 3/4__, which provides username formatting, email, usergroups, and avatar.
 It also provides emoticons.
 Additionally, if a user's primary usergroup is a banned usergroup, they will be marked as banned.

--   vBulletin 5, which provides username formatting, email, usergroups, and avatar.
+-   __vBulletin 5__, which provides username formatting, email, usergroups, and avatar.
 It also provides emoticons.
 Additionally, if a user's primary usergroup is a banned usergroup, they will be marked as banned.

 (If no primary login system is used, FreezeMessenger will handle authentication itself using usernames and passwords, and will provide for setting user avatars and profiles.
 No other login server functionality is currently implemented by FreezeMessenger.)

 Additionally, the following OAuth-style login systems can be used in addition to the primary login system, if API keys are available:

--   Google, which providers usernames, emails, and avatars.
+-   __Google__, which providers usernames, emails, and avatars.

--   Twitter, which provides usernames and avatars.
+-   __Twitter__, which provides usernames and avatars.

--   Facebook, which provides usernames and avatars.
+-   __Facebook__, which provides usernames and avatars.

--   Microsoft, which providers usernames and avatars.
+-   __Microsoft__, which providers usernames and avatars.

--   Reddit, which provides usernames and usergroups (as the list of subreddits subscribed to by users)
+-   __Reddit__, which provides usernames and usergroups (as the list of subreddits subscribed to by users)

--   Steam, which provides usernames, avatars, and usergroups (as the list of games Steam users play).
+-   __Steam__, which provides usernames, avatars, and usergroups (as the list of games Steam users play).

 Adding New Login Systems
 ------------------------